ceberda/cs50_final_project/README.md

 ## Package Management & Environment Setup

 This project uses ``pipenv`` to configure the runtime environment and package downloads.
+The project also requires Python 3.7 to run.

 If you don't have ``pipenv`` installed, head to their [install page](https://pipenv-fork.readthedocs.io/en/latest/#install-pipenv-today) and install it before continuing.

 ## Plaid API Access